How To Know When Compost Is Ready: Key Signs Your Homemade Garden Gold Is Finished

-Composting is one way many gardeners recycle garden waste.
-Shrub and plant trimmings, grass clippings, kitchen waste, etc., can all be returned to the soil in the form of compost.
-While seasoned composters know from experience when their compost is ready for use, newcomers to composting may need some direction.
-Read on for help in learning “when is compost done?”.
+Composting is one way many gardeners recycle garden and kitchen waste.
+Shrub and plant trimmings, grass clippings, and food scraps can all be returned to the soil in the form of compost.
+However, the process takes time, and there is an art to knowing what finished compost looks like.

 There are many variables that contribute to the timing of finished compost.
 It depends upon the particle size of materials in the pile, how often it is turned to supply oxygen, the moisture level and temperature of the pile, and the carbon to nitrogen ratio.

 It can take from one month to a year to achieve a mature product, factoring in the above variables, plus the intended usage.
 For example, using compost as a top dressing takes the least amount of time.
 Finished compost, or humus, is needed when using compost as a growing medium for plants.
-Unfinished compost can be detrimental to plants if it is incorporated into the soil before it reaches the humus stage.

 Finished compost looks dark and crumbly and has an earthy smell.
 The volume of the pile is reduced by about half, and the organic items added to the compost pile are no longer visible.
 If the hot composting method is used, the pile should not be producing much heat any longer.